Find Trade Colleges

 $20,080 Avg Student Debt

-Full-time students from Washington pay an average of $8,845 in tuition and fees if they choose to attend CWU.
+In-state students pay an average of $8,845 in tuition and fees if they attend CWU full time.
 Those students who come from outside the state pay an average of $25,910.
 On average, bachelor’s degree students take out $20,080 in loans while pursuing their degree.
 Around 57% of those degree recipients were women.

 1,863 Total Awards